sinopeSA/pythonopps_Excel/1_Requirements/Readme.md

 # Requirements:
 ## Introduction:
-This project, programmed in python, will fetch the data of an employee when searched by his PS number.
+This project, programmed in python, will fetch the data of an employee from the ecxel sheets when searched by their PS number.

 ## Features:
 💨**Speed**